Environmental Fund Projects

 PROJECT BENEFITS:

-Protection of wetland area that could contain mudfish
+Protection of the wetland area that could contain mudfish

 Wetland enhancement

-Following on from stage one, further willow clearance has taken place and 2000 additional plants have been planted.
+Following stage one, further willow clearance has taken place, and 2000 additional plants have been planted.

 PROJECT BENEFITS: